jzu/bac/README.md

 All services are (supposed to be) supported, except

 - the C-chain (not fully tested, some methods do work)
+- the -n option forgets the simple quotes
 - there's always one more bug (Lubarsky's Law of Cybernetic Entomology)

 … for now.